-- Category Advice Column, Child, Education, Health, Parenting, Tween & Teen Advice
+- Category Advice Column, Child, Education, Health, Lifestyle, Parenting, Tween & Teen Advice

 Bullying takes root in children, who many times have been the victims of intimidation themselves.
 To soothe their own injured spirits, they appear to have the need to wound another person.
 It might have to do with gaining back some semblance of power into their lives.
 It might also stem from their desire to overcome their own fears, derived from victimisation.
 I am aware that when a child is intimidated by a parent, or a person they love, they are helpless to stop it or control it.
 Some children fear for their safety every day.
 They get back their control, by victimising another person.
 Most bullies, likely have been mistreated.
 The extent of their torment, might be measured in the amount of bullying they are guilty of.

 Actually bullies do not feel superior or impressive.
 They are angry and full of distrust and rage.
 They seek revenge because they live in fear.
 Their answer is to attack before you are hurt.
 Bullies simply do not comply with the rules, and in the process create hardships and troubles.
 We need to take a look at the way we interact with our children.
 Do we intimidate verbally, strike, or become aggressive with our child?
 Do we threaten, hurt, or torment the pets in our household?
 Once we correct it in ourselves it will be easier to amend it in our children.